 As I spent more time on my food photography, I was able to justify spending money on props, like tabletop tiles, backgrounds, and flatware.
 And don’t misread me, I still haven’t spent much.

-I was able to work in trade for a brand that gifted us marble and slate slabs in return for a blog post.
+I was able to work in trade for a brand that gifted us a marble and slate slabs in return for a blog post.
 And I bought a lot of dishes at the dollar store or on clearance.

 My main background for my current food shots is a piece of cardboard that I covered with marble textured contact paper.

 I’m a big fan of saving money, especially until you start making money on your blog.
 I mean, if you’re spending more than you’re bringing in, you’re way more likely to get burnt out and quit before you’ve even made it.